 With President Donald Trump’s announcement Monday night that Judge Brett Kavanaugh is the man he wants to replace the retiring Anthony Kennedy on the Supreme Court, the air is already thick with theatrics ahead of the upcoming confirmation process, even though Republicans have the majority in the House and the Senate.

-On “The Ingraham Angle” on Fox News Monday night, best-selling author Raymond Arroyo, a Fox News contributor, said he thinks Kavanaugh could experience some of the same attacks that have occurred in the past.
+Monday night on Fox News’ “The Ingraham Angle,” best-selling author Raymond Arroyo, a Fox News contributor, said he thinks Kavanaugh could experience some of the same attacks that have occurred in the past.

 “I think that type of language, that dystopian nightmare, the back-alley abortions, all that dark vision — they’re going to try to use that [language] against Kavanaugh.
 It worked against Judge [Robert] Bork because he was very defensive.
 He didn’t quite know how to fight back, so Kavanaugh should be wary.”

 Protests against Kavanaugh’s nomination began in a number of places across the country almost immediately after Trump announced the pick.
-Kavanaugh has served on the District of Columbia Circuit Court of Appeals since 2006.
+Kavanaugh has served on the U.S. Court of Appeals for the District of Columbia Circuit since 2006.

 “It’s a national disgrace,” Thomas told the committee about his treatment at the time.
 “And from my standpoint, as a black American, as far as I’m concerned, it is a high-tech lynching for uppity blacks who in any way deign to think for themselves, to do for themselves, to have different ideas, and it is a message that unless you kowtow to the old order, this is what will happen to you.
 You will be lynched, destroyed, caricatured by a committee of the U.S. Senate rather than hung from a tree.”